Herbs for babies – effects and application of a very mild “aromatherapy”

 Expectorant and helpful for:

-Herbal baby pads offer an extremely gentle form of aromatherapy – completely without essential oils or harsh chemicals.
-They can naturally support babies – helping them fall asleep, soothing mild colds, or simply providing a feeling of security.
+Herbal pads for babies offer an extremely gentle form of aromatherapy – completely without essential oils or aggressive active ingredients.
+They can subtly support babies – with falling asleep, with a mild cold, or simply for a feeling of security.

-Parents should always observe their baby's individual reactions and consult a midwife or pediatrician if they have any concerns.
-Even with natural substances, what is beneficial for one baby may be too much for another.
+However, parents should always observe their baby's individual reactions and consult a midwife or pediatrician if unsure.
+Because even with plant-based substances, what is suitable for one baby may be unsuitable for another.

 Chamomile, lavender, hops, lemon verbena, elderflower and sage are particularly gentle and proven effective.